fz172/fanfly/_posts/2024-08-29-landing_light_cover.md

 # TLDR

-- Created a new landing light cover and doubler for the left wing
+- Created a new landing light doubler for the left wing
+- Tried to make a new landing light cover, but failed.
+Will try again.

 # Details